3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 Strategies to Grow Your Book of Business

 Once an advisor is somewhat established with their book of business, sustainability is the key to their continued success.
-While it is important to continue with the strategies described to build your book of business, the text that follows describes some strategies to help grow and maintain your book of business.
+Continue using the strategies described to build your book of business.
+The following section outlines additional strategies to grow and maintain it.
 Growing and maintaining your book of business is equally as important as building it.

 Your existing clients are your best resource for advertising your services as a financial advisor.
 Often, advisors are humble and don’t want to be seen as pushy with their clients, but surprisingly, many times they find out that their clients understand and are willing to help out when asked.
 Clients who run their own business know the values of referrals and word of mouth advertising.
 You can say to your client, “If you have enjoyed the customer service I have provided to you, and think that I could do the same for a friend or family member, I would appreciate if you could give them my business card or contact information.”
 Always have business cards ready to give out, not having them on you at all times can lead to missed opportunities.